mobile rock-collecting companion for the novice geologist

 The app's algorithm analyzes and classifies the photo by comparing it to others in its database

-Once the specimen is classified, its profile appears.
-The specimen profile details the specimen's physical and chemical properties.
+Once the specimen is classified, its profile is added to the user's collection.
+The profile details the specimen's location and physical properties.

 UI motion design considerations